 Device information as outlined above

 Certain parts of our website may ask you to provide personal data voluntarily which include your name and contact details (e.g. mailing address, phone number, current and prospect e-mail address), employment details (e.g., your employer, job title), account details (e.g. login names, passwords), and public postings,.
 We may ask you provide personal data voluntarily when you subscribe for a product or service, subscribe for certain promotional activities, fill out surveys, and correspond with us.

-From time to time, we may receive personal information about you from third party sources (including event sponsors, but only where we have checked that these third parties either have your consent or are otherwise legally permitted or required to disclose your personal information to us.
+From time to time, we may receive personal information about you from third party sources (including event sponsors or individuals who have asked us on your behalf) to provide information to you), but only where we have checked that these third parties either have your consent or are otherwise legally permitted or required to disclose your personal information to us.

 We may disclose your personal data to the following categories of recipients:

 Where personal data is shared we will have appropriate contractual arrangements in place to protect any such data – in line with applicable data protection laws and regulation.
 We do not sell, trade, or rent to others the personal data we collect online.